-As a big guy you are probably aware that you can’t get aware with using and wearing items made for “regular sized guys”.
+As a big guy, you are probably aware that you can’t get away with using and wearing items made for “regular-sized guys”.
 The problem is, most belt companies think that the best belts for fat guys should be made the same as belts for skinny guys, just longer.
 Wrong!

-Belts for big guys and guys with big bellies need a few special characteristics if they are going to: a.) keep your pants up, and b.) be comfortable and stylish!
+Belts for fat guys and guys with big bellies need a few special characteristics if they are going to: a.) keep your pants up, b.) not dig into your belly, and c.) be comfortable and stylish!

-However, if you don’t really care about the criteria we used to pick the best belts for fat guys, just pick one of these, our top three choices.
+I have spent way too much time looking at belts, thinking about them, and trying them on at local stores.
+In the end, I came up with a solid set of characteristics that I believe will help any fat guy choose a belt.
+However, if you don’t really care about the criteria we used to pick the best belts for fat guys, just pick one of these, my top five choices.
 You can’t go wrong with any of them!

 If you’re looking for additional CCW options/belts for big guys, you can find those here.

-How to Size a Belt for a Man
+How to Size a Belt for Big Guys

-If you are unsure of you pants size (or wear mostly pants with a stretchy waistband) there are two additional methods you can use to determine the size of belt you need:
+If you are unsure of your pants size (or wear mostly pants with a stretchy waistband) there are two additional methods you can use to determine the size of belt you need:

 Perhaps this is the more obvious of the methods, but to find out what size of belt you wear, simply measure your waist where a belt would sit.
 This is typically more accurate than simply going off the waist size of your pants because pants sizes can vary from brand to brand.